The SALSA MLPA Probemix P226 SDH is an in vitro diagnostic (IVD)1

 are inherited in an autosomal dominant manner with no parent-of-origin effect and show a low penetrance (Benn et al. 2006).
 Mutations in the SDHAF1

-10-25% of hereditary PGL/PCC syndrome is caused by pathogenic variants in the SDHB
+It is estimated that 10-25% of hereditary PGL/PCC syndrome cases are caused by pathogenic variants in the SDHB

 gene, 2-8% in the SDHC

 mutations are very rare (<0.1%).
 The majority of mutations in the SDHx

 genes are point mutations and small deletions.
 It is estimated that 1.2-5.5% of patients with hereditary PGL/PCC have pathogenic CNVs in SDHB

 , which include the known founder mutations: SDHB